-Files constituting your application's install layout can be registered via methods like WiXInstaller. add_install_file() and WiXInstaller.add_install_files().
-When the installer is generated, we take the registered install files and dynamically produce a .wxs file named WiXInstaller. install_files_wxs_path containing <Fragment>, <Directory>, etc entries for the install files.
+Files constituting your application's install layout can be registered via methods like WiXInstaller.add_install_files() .
+When the installer is generated, we take the registered install_files() and dynamically produce() a .wxs file named WiXInstaller.install_files_wxs_path containing Fragment(), Fragment(), etc entries for the install_files().
 This produced .wxs file is automatically built.
-The root <DirectoryRef> in this autogenerated file refers to a <Directory> in some external .wxs file where the files should be materialized.
-The exact Id value to use is defined by WiXInstaller.install_files_root_directory_id.
-Its default value is APPLICATIONFOLDER.
+The root Fragment() in this autogenerated file refers to a Fragment() in some external .wxs file where the files should be materialized.
+The exact Id value to use is defined by WiXInstaller.install_files_root_directory_id().
+Its default value is APPLICATIONFOLDER().

 What all this means is that this type takes care of materializing files registered for installation such that WiX can find them and register them for installation.
-All you have to do is define a .wxs defining an installer and ensure WiXInstaller.install_files_root_directory_id points to a valid <Directory Id= value.
+All you have to do is define a .wxs defining an installer and ensure WiXInstaller.install_files_root_directory_id points to a valid <Directory_Id=value.